• Skip to content

 My readers often wonder what life looks like for me today, knowing that I have tried and recommended a lot of interventions, that I am living symptom-free with my Hashimoto’s in remission, and that I’m feeling healthy and happy on most days.

 I grew up drinking caffeine.
 Children in Poland are given black tea in their bottles!
 My kindergarten breakfast consisted of coffee and bread.
-I fueled myself on soda during college and pharmacy school; and by my mid-twenties, I had a heavy duty addiction, drinking 6-8 cups per day ‒ which led to anxiety, palpitations, and being an extremely light sleeper.
+I fueled myself on soda during college and pharmacy school; and by my mid-twenties, I had a heavy duty caffeine addiction, drinking six to eight cups of black tea per day ‒ which led to anxiety, palpitations, and being an extremely light sleeper.
+Thanks to pharmacy school, I learned that soda was bad, so I quit soda, but I kid you not ‒ I used to drink black tea at bedtime until I was 28, and had no idea what it was like to sleep soundly until I moved my caffeine to earlier in the day, after my first consult with an integrative doctor who made this “crazy” suggestion to me.

-Since that time, I’ve been able to balance my coffee intake, but I did have a few relapses of drinking 4-8 cups per day because of documentary and book deadlines.
-(I hope you loved The Thyroid Secret and Hashimoto’s Protocol – a lot of love, blood, sweat, tears, and late nights went into creating both of them! <3) Although caffeine made me feel like SuperWoman, I certainly was not.
-The combined stress, lack of sleep, and caffeine overload led to my own adrenals becoming compromised, and I had to wean off the caffeine and follow my own adrenal protocol to recover.
+Since that time, I’ve mostly been able to balance my caffeine intake, but I did have a few relapses of drinking four to eight cups per day because of documentary and book deadlines.
+(I hope you loved The Thyroid Secret and Hashimoto’s Protocol – a lot of love, blood, sweat, tears, and late nights went into creating both of them! ❤️)

 My adrenals rebalanced after that, but I had to cancel and say no to a lot of commitments, to properly heal them!
-Until I had my son, I would drink 1-2 cups of tea on a daily basis, and that amount kept me balanced and did not interfere with my health.
+I would drink one to two cups of tea on a daily basis, and that amount kept me balanced and did not interfere with my health, until I had my son and became a sleep-deprived new mom!

 The Bottom Line:

-I do drink caffeine without it having a negative impact on my health, but I don’t drink too much of it ‒ if I drink too much, my adrenals get too stressed, and I start thinking I am Superwoman. ?
+I do drink a limited amount of caffeine without feeling like it has a negative impact on my health, but I don’t drink too much of it ‒ if I drink too much, my adrenals get too stressed, and I start thinking I am Superwoman.
+Furthermore, after age 38, my hormones seemed not to like too much caffeine either. 🙂

 The Takeaway

-Coffee (and caffeine) consumption is fine, within boundaries, for some people with Hashimoto’s, while others may need to avoid it.
+Coffee (and caffeine) consumption can work well when used in moderation for some people with Hashimoto’s, while others may need to avoid it.
 Like so many things in life, there is no one-size-fits-all approach, and you will need to determine what level of caffeine supports your own health goals.

 If you are taking thyroid medications, you will want to make sure you wait at least 30-60 minutes before consuming your first cup of coffee, to make sure your thyroid meds are fully absorbed.
 The exceptions to this may be those people taking Tirosint or naturally desiccated thyroid medications.